treasure-data/prestogres/README.md

 ## FAQ

-### I can connect from localhost but cannot from remote host.
-Why?
+### I can connect from localhost but cannot from remote host

 Prestogres trusts connections from localhost and rejects any other connections by default.
 To connect Prestogres from a remote host, you need to edit prestogres\_hba.conf file.